 - Innovative Learning for Staff and Students targets technology adoption and upskilling that complements existing programmes for staff and students.

 The classrooms and dedicated technology rooms at AIS, called Innovation Labs, are key technologies.
 They include AR/VR headsets and platforms, robotics and coding kits, 3D printers and modelling software, interactive whiteboards and smart displays, online learning platforms and virtual classrooms, STEM kits and equipment, and multimedia production tools.
-According to AIS, its approach to educational technology empowers both staff and students: they become productive, creative and innovative in their everyday teaching and learning practices, and building 21st-century skills.
+According to AIS, its approach to educational technology empowers both staff and students: they become productive, creative and innovative in their everyday teaching and learning practices, and build 21st-century skills.

 1 Lorong Chuan